top of page

-Intra-oral manual therapy applied to the jaw--or "jaw massage"--isn't new.
-But like most forms of direct physical medicine, it has been ignored in the standard model of medical care.
-Medical providers may not know it exists, may be skeptical about anything that is not an injectable drug, and unfortunately, there is no incentive to take a serious look-- or an intuitive look-- at something not billable in the provider's own office setting.
+Intraoral manual therapy applied to the jaw—or “jaw massage”—isn’t new.
+However, like most forms of direct physical medicine, it has been overlooked in the standard model of medical care.
+Medical providers may not know it exists and therefore may be skeptical, and unfortunately, there is no incentive to take a serious look and just how game-changing smart soft tissue therapy is.

 The jaw is a loving messenger, telling women that something needs to change.
 It is not controversial for me to say that our medical culture developed to treat the messenger and not the root cause of pain issues, emotional or physical.
 Not only does the jaw benefit from the exploration of emotional stress, but it is not an isolated physical structure.
 You cannot simply inject the jaw, or even try to change the mechanics of the jaw, without also giving therapeutic assessment and treatment to the head, neck, shoulders, and anything down the body’s mechanical chain.